SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-creating-a-new-git-project.md

 ---
-title: Version Control with git
+title: Use git for Version Control in RStudio
 category: quickstart
 tags:
   - git